Fascinating (And Sometimes Heartbreaking) Facts About Makeup In Prison

 One former inmate, who calls herself "Princess," talks about many of her old beauty tricks.
 She mentions that vinegar is good as a toner, and oatmeal is good for DIY face masks.
 Princess also suggests that eyeshadows can be made with watercolor paints, and that hair dye can be made with Kool-Aid powder.
 Hemorrhoid cream also helps prevent wrinkles.

 Inventiveness like this is normal in prison.
 Most makeup is contraband and prisoners aren't allowed to alter their appearances in ways that make them unrecognizable.

 Only A Few Makeup Products Are Available At Commissary

 Ex-con Princess says that only a handful of makeup items are available behind bars.
 It's rare to even find a powder foundation or a liquid concealer.
 Some commissaries don't even carry face creams or moisturizer.
-Princess mentions that her commissary offerings changed every six months or so, thanks to a committee of black and white prisoners who controlled inventory in rotating intervals.
-She notes:
+Princess mentions that her commissary offerings changed every six months or so, thanks to a committee of Black and white prisoners who controlled inventory in rotating intervals.